brettz9/maptext/README.md

 0. Fix from/to issue when changing shapes
 0. Make text optional by preference
-0. Make form deserializable from textarea of JSON and ideally HTML
 1. Allow text search (optionally overriding browser find) with highlight of image regions (single or multiple select)
 2. Allow (click/drag) image highlighting of region(s)